 If browning butter scares you, don’t be scared.
 You make toast, right?
 Just imagine you’re toasting butter, it’s pretty much the same thing.
 When butter melts it separates into water (which evaporates), butterfat, and milk solids.
 The solids sink to the bottom of the pan and get all warm, toasty, and down right delicious.
 Add that magic to tangy cream cheese and BOOM, science.

-4 oz cream cheese, room temp. (in the name of good frosting, please use Philly)
+- 4 oz cream cheese, room temperature (in the name of good frosting, please use Philly)

-1. Place the stick of butter in a sauce pan over medium-high heat.
-As the butter becomes completely melted, swirl the pan a bit to keep the milk solids moving on the bottom of the pan.
-You don’t want to walk away at this point because your butter is going to go from blonde to brown very quickly.
-You’ll know the butter is done when you see little brown bits on the bottom of the pan, as well as floating around in the butterfat.
+- Add the unsalted butter to a sauce pan over medium-high heat.
+Swirl the pan as the butter melts to keep the milk solids moving on the bottom of the pan.
+Don't walk away at this point!
+The butter is going to go from blonde to brown very quickly.
+You'll know the butter is done when you see little brown bits on the bottom of the pan, as well as floating around in the butterfat.
 The smell will also change, going from a light buttery aroma to something similar to the smell of roasting nuts.

-3. Once the butter has browned, remove the pan from the heat.
-Pour your browned butter onto a sheet pan lined with parchment paper.
-Using a rubber spatula, scrape every last little brown bit of heaven out of that sauce pan.
+- Once the butter has browned, remove the pan from the heat.
+Pour the browned butter into a shallow heatproof container or onto a lined sheet pan.
+Using a rubber spatula, scrape every last little brown bit of heaven out of the sauce pan.
 THAT is the magic.
-If you leave the brown bits behind, it’s over.
-20 minutes will have been wasted and frankly we couldn’t be friends at that point.
-I chill the butter on a sheet pan, rather than in a bowl, because I have no patience and like to cover as much surface area as possible.
-Place the pan in the fridge and gather the rest of your ingredients while it sets up (about 20 min).
+If you leave the brown bits behind 20 minutes will have been wasted.
+Frankly, we couldn't be friends at that point.
+Place the butter in the fridge and gather the rest of your ingredients while it sets up, about 20 min.

-5. With the mixer on low, slowly add the confectioner’s sugar until completely combined.
-And there you have it, creamy, tangy, nutty, sweet deliciousness.
-Store in an airtight container for up to 3 days in the fridge.
-Just eat it straight out of the bowl with a spoon, or actually frost or fill things with it (cake, cupcakes, cookies, whoopie pie filling???!?!?!)
+- With the mixer on low, slowly add the confectioner's sugar until completely combined.
+Use the frosting right away or store it in an airtight container for up to 3 days in the fridge.